 You call the endpoint to register a page view and get a

-After a Customer purchases a product from your site, you call the endpoint to create a representation of your order and provide a map of
+After a customer purchases a product from your site, your system calls the endpoint to create a representation of your order and provide a map of

-For simplicity, you can also pass your company's
+For simplicity, you can also pass your organization's

-When your Fulfillment Center ships a package to a customer, you call one of two endpoints depending on the situation:
+When your Fulfillment Center (FC), or origin, ships a package to a customer, your system calls one of two endpoints, depending on the situation:

-When your Customer's shipment is delivered by a carrier, you call the endpoint to update the shipment's delivery date/time with a PUT to the existing shipment.
+When your customer's shipment is delivered by a carrier, your system calls the endpoint to update the shipment's delivery date/time with a PUT to the existing shipment.

-These four stages are described in detail in the following pages.
+These four stages are described in detail in their own pages:

 Important note on passing IDs!

-Throughout this API, when there is a need for a unique ID that represents a partner entity, we give our Partners the choice of providing their own ID or retrieving a unique ID from us.
+Throughout this API, when there is a need for a unique ID that represents your organization, you have the choice of providing your own ID or retrieving a unique ID from Shipium.

-We refer to IDs that you provide as partner, and IDs that we provide as shipium.
+Shipium refers to IDs that you provide as partner, and we refer to IDs that we provide as shipium.

-For example, when retrieving information about a Customer's order that you had previously POSTed using your own ID, you can either use your own ID or the Shipium ID mapping to that order.
+For example, when retrieving information about a customer's order that you had previously POSTed using your organization's own ID, you can either use your organization's own ID or the Shipium ID mapping to that order.